KeyofBlueS/GBTVGRAC/tex2dds/README.md

   -h, --help                        Show this help message and exit.
 ```

-Alternatively, you can drag and drop an TEX file onto the executable.
+Alternatively, you can drag and drop a TEX file onto the executable.

 # Mass convert assets